-- 1 The following forms of development are envisaged in the zone: - activities to support existing fish farming operations in Arno Bay - airstrip in association with aquaculture development - aquaculture hatcheries, grow out facilities and related infrastructure - aguaculture research, development and educational facilities - boat launching facility - cleaning and repair facility in association with aquaculture development - desalination plant - dwelling in association with and ancillary to aquaculture development - office in association with and ancillary to aquaculture - processing and packaging facility in association with with and ancillary to aquaculture - storage and warehousing in association with and ancillary to aquaculture - tourism facility.

-- 2 Development listed as non-complying is generally inappropriate. - 3 Dwellings or tourism development should only occur where it is in association with and ancillary to aquaculture. - 4 Dwellings or accommodation units should comprise either purpose built residences which are either transportable or constructed on site, or extensions to existing buildings which include adequate living quarters and amenities. - 5 Development should be located so as to provide an adequate buffer to the adjacent sensitive wetland area on the northern boundary of the zone.
+- 1 The following forms of development are envisaged in the zone: - aquaculture hatcheries and grow out facilities, including inlet and outlet pipes and settlement ponds - boat launching facilities such as jetties and boat ramps - offices in association with and ancillary to aquaculture - processing and packaging facilities associated with and ancillary to aquaculture - storage and warehousing associated with and ancillary to aquaculture. - 2 Development listed as non-complying is generally inappropriate. - 3 Dwellings or tourism development should only occur where it is in association with and ancillary to aquaculture.

-- 6 Development should not be undertaken unless it is consistent with the desired character for the zone. - A landscaped buffer area of at least 30 metres should be provided along the road frontage and boundaries of the site where the land adjoins living, tourist accommodation, rural living or rural land uses. - 8 Buildings and structures should be a maximum of 8 metres in height from natural ground level. - 9 Development not capable of connection to a reticulated or similar water supply should provide water storage tanks with a total capacity of not less than 100 000 litres. - 10 Electricity generation facilities (including wind farms) should not occur unless in association with the aquaculture activities.
+- 4 Development should not be undertaken unless it is consistent with the desired character for the zone. - 5 A landscaped buffer area of at least 30 metres should be provided along the road frontage and boundaries of the site where the land adjoins living, tourist accommodation, rural living or rural land uses - 6 Buildings and structures should be a maximum of 8 metres in height.